Dr. Steven J. Hollenhorst, Dean

 Huxley College of the Environment is one of seven colleges constituting Western Washington University, consistently recognized as one of the outstanding public institutions of higher education in the West.

-As one of the oldest environmental colleges in the nation, Huxley College is a recognized leader in producing the next generation of environmental professionals and stewards.
-Huxley’s integrative approach is designed to train students for creative, fulfilling careers in a changing world.
-Since its establishment in 1969, Huxley College has won national and international recognition for undergraduate and graduate programs that are continually refined to enhance practical, collaborative approaches to solving environmental problems.
+Huxley College offers a gathering place for individuals genuinely concerned with the environmental well-being of the earth.
+Our approach is holistic and deliberately innovative, designed to prepare students for creative, fulfilling professional careers in a changing world.
+Since its establishment in 1968, Huxley College has won national and international recognition, thanks to its comprehensive upper-division and graduate programs — continually refined and enriched to enhance practical, interdisciplinary approaches to environmental problem-solving.

 Students, now numbering more than 450, pursue specialization in their chosen fields, plus breadth to guard against narrowness.
-Students enter Huxley College with a foundation in science and social science, and, pursue specialization in their chosen fields with plans of study designed to provide a broad base of knowledge and perspective.
-A unique component of our programs is the interdisciplinary requirement that Environmental Science students take courses in Environmental Studies and Environmental Studies students take courses in Environmental Sciences.
-In addition they are encouraged to design independent programs within the college and to participate in cooperative programs with other university departments.
-Huxley faculty and staff are readily available to collaborate with student initiatives in learning.
-In addition to classroom work, our students participate in internships and may serve with faculty and staff on college committees.
+Students enter Huxley College with a foundation in science and social science.
+A unique component of Huxley College is the interdisciplinary requirement that Environmental Science students take courses in Environmental Studies and Environmental Studies students take courses in Environmental Sciences.
+In addition they are encouraged to design independent programs within Huxley College and cooperative programs with other departments of the University.
+Faculty and staff are readily available to collaborate with student initiatives in learning.
+In addition to their classroom work, students participate in internships and may serve with faculty and staff on college committees.
 Students publish the quarterly award-winning Planet magazine.

-Faculty specialties include science, social science, education, engineering, planning, geography and humanities.
-Huxley College courses embrace natural and physical sciences, human ecology and ethics, history and resource policy, writing and photography, utilizing new technologies and computers.
+Faculty specialties include science, social science, journalism, engineering, planning, geography and humanities.
+Thus, courses embrace natural and physical sciences, human ecology and ethics, history and resource policy, writing and photography, utilizing new technologies and computers.

 Huxley College of the Environment addresses today’s environmental issues and prepares tomorrow’s interdisciplinary problem solvers.
 We accomplish this mission by integrating outstanding educational programs, faculty-student collaboration, applied research, and professional and community service.